HISMalawi/BC2800/README.md

 ```
   node kx21n.js
 ```
 NB: This should show a log: "Port open", if the connection is succesful.
-SHould opening port require permissions, git the port permission by running: ``` sudo chmod -R 777 /dev/ttyUSB0 ```
+Should opening port require permissions, give the port permission by running: ``` sudo chmod -R 777 /dev/ttyUSB0 ```

 5. Go to settings about transimission in the lab machine - then enable Auto Trans.
 6. Do a dummy test on the machine and observe the log on the all in one terminal whenever the machine finishes processing the test.